studiohb/heroku-buildpack-google-chrome/README.md

 ## Shims and Command Line Flags

-This buildpack installs shims that always add `--headless`, `--disable-gpu`, `--no-sandbox`, and `--remote-debugging-port=9222` to any `google-chrome` command as you'll have trouble running Chrome on a Heroku dyno otherwise.
+This buildpack installs shims that always add `--headless`, `--disable-gpu` and `--no-sandbox` to any `google-chrome` command as you'll have trouble running Chrome on a Heroku dyno otherwise.

 You'll have two of these shims on your path: `google-chrome` and `google-chrome-$GOOGLE_CHROME_CHANNEL`.
 They both point to the binary of